Insights

 Pattern selection is one of the biggest drivers of how a finished Stone wall reads.
 The four we fabricate for most often:

-- Ashlar — a mix of rectangular and square pieces in different sizes, laid in a semi-organized layout.
+- Ashlar, a mix of rectangular and square pieces in different sizes, laid in a semi-organized layout.
 Reads more traditional and varied than straight ledgestone.
+The industry recognizes three sub-variants: “random ashlar” (neither vertical nor horizontal joints continuous, the most common), “coursed ashlar” (continuous horizontal joints), and “stacked ashlar” (continuous vertical joints, modern and rare).

 We’ll help you pick a pattern that fits the architecture, the Stone, and the installer’s comfort level, and we can fabricate mixed blends when a project calls for something between the standard patterns.